 Metadata for all receiver stations.
 Summaries of each station’s raw detection record and Spatial Residence Index (Rspatial) values are included.
 Asterisks (*) indicate that male and female values were found to be significantly different.

+Table 3.

+Metadata for the 38 sharks with both satellite and acoustic transmitters, including six animals which never recorded acoustic detections and seven which never transmitted satellite data.
+Summaries of each individual’s acoustic, visual census, satellite telemetry, and multimethod tracking histories are included.

 Figures